Before understanding the concept of DMARC record, it is important to have a basic knowledge of “what is DMARC”.

 Implementing only DMARC is not enough when it comes to complete email security.
 There are various other factors that are required to keep the email engagement going.
 DMARC only provides limited email authentication feature, whereas, it lags behind when it comes to generating DMARC records on time.

 With such issues in hand, the inflow of emails gradually decreases in rate, leading to less email deliverability and engagement.
-To overcome above said factors, tools like KDMARC come in handy.
+To overcome the above-said factors, tools like KDMARC come in handy.

 Kratikal, a cyber-security solution providing firm, provides an unparalleled DMARC record generator and analyzer tool KDMARC.
 This remarkable tool is renowned for the proper implementation of DMARC policies along with DMARC record generation.

-Zero Coding Parameters: While changing any existing DMARC policy, a lot of coding job is skipped with the help of KDMARC.
+Zero Coding Parameters: While changing any existing DMARC policy, a lot of coding jobs are skipped with the help of KDMARC.
 With the help of only a few clicks, records can be generated easily without involving any coding parameter.

-Get Full Report of Your Email Channel: With KDMARC, you can get full threat analysis of you domain in no time.
-This innovative tool is proficient at presenting your domain’s summary of past 7 days complete report of threat incurred.
+Get Full Report of Your Email Channel: With KDMARC, you can get a full threat analysis of your domain in no time.
+This innovative tool is proficient at presenting your domain’s summary of the past 7 days’ complete report of threat incurred.